masood-alam/network-server/README.md

 Network Demonstration Combined HLR, MSC, SSP etc
 =============================================

-A number of Restcomm Projects like GMLC, SMSC need a remote SS7 service providing HLR, MSC services for development and testing.
+A number of Restcomm Projects like GMLC, SMSC Gateway, USSD Gateway need a remote SS7 service providing HLR, MSC services for development and testing.
 This is done by running HLR, MSC etc services under JBOSS5 so that Developer can test his/her GMLC, SMSC software.

 This project iss built on [RestComm jSS7](https://github.com/RestComm/jSS7) and other repositories.